tomgilder/routemaster/README.md

 # Routemaster

 Hello!
-This is an in-development Flutter router, building on [page_router](https://github.com/johnpryan/page_router).
+This is an in-development Flutter router.

 Here's the entire routing setup needed for an app featuring tabs and pushed routes: